 3.1.
 Materials and Construction Methods

-The type of construction materials and methods you are going to choose will directly impact your hotel construction.
-Per square foot costs vary depending on whether you opt for luxury materials or more standard quality options.
+The type of construction materials and methods you choose will directly impact the construction of your hotel.
+Per-square-foot costs vary depending on whether you opt for luxury materials or more standard-quality options.

 3.2.
 Managing the Workforce: Labour Costs and Contractors